danships/superplug/README.md

     npm install --save superplug

-Second determine the location from which you to load the dependencies from. **This must be an absolute path.** The path must be absolute because the _require()_ function in the SuperPlug module has a different relative path than the project it is included in.
+Secondly determine the location from which you to load the dependencies from. **This must be an absolute path.** The path must be absolute because the _require()_ function in the SuperPlug module has a different relative path than the project it is included in.

 You can use a separate folder outside your project to hold your plugins.
-This allows for a different installed set of plugins per installation.
 Create a `package.json` file in the folder, and install the desired plugins via `npm install`.
-The you other option is to install the plugins into the project itself, then the location to use is `__dirname`, which is the absolute path to the script initializing SuperPlug.
-Update the path to have it point to the folder the `package.json` is in.
+The other option is to install the plugins into the project itself, then the location to use is `__dirname`, which is the absolute path to the script initializing SuperPlug.
+Update the path to have it point to the folder the projects' `package.json` is in.

 In the code where the plugins are to be initialized, use the SuperPlug class:

-    const SuperPlug = require('superplug')
+    const { SuperPlug } = require('superplug')
-    let plugins = new SuperPlug({location: \__dirname}) //see configuration section for more details on configuration
+    const superPlug = new SuperPlug({location: __dirname}) // See configuration section for more details on configuration.

-    plugins.getPlugins()
-      .then(function (foundPlugins) {
+    const foundPlugins = await superPlug.getPlugins();
     //do something with the returned plugins
-        for (var iter in foundPlugins) {
+    foundPlugins.forEach((plugin => {

-          //in this example a plugin is expected to return an object that exposes a method called start foundPlugins[iter].getPlugin()
+      // In this example a plugin is expected to return an object that exposes a method called start. const pluginModule = await plugin.getPlugin();
-            .then(function(pluginModule) {
       pluginModule.start()
     })
-        }
-      })

 In the example above, foundPlugins is an array with Plugin classes.
-Each Plugin class has the following methods:
+Each Plugin class has the following attributes/methods:

-1. `getName()` - Get the name of the plugin, as defined in the SuperPlug annotation.
+1. `name` - The name of the plugin, the `name` in the superplug package attribute, or the module name if that is not defined.
-2. `getModuleName()` - Get the name of the npm module.
+2. `moduleName` - The name of the npm module.
-3. `getRawProperty()` - Get the object with the plugin metadata as defined in the plugins' `package.json`.
+3. `rawProperty` - Get the object with the plugin metadata as defined in the plugins' `package.json`.
 4. `getPlugin()` - Returns a Promise which will resolve to the plugins module `main` file as defined in `package.json`.

 ## Plugins

-A plugin must define an attribute in its `package.json` that will indicate to SuperPlug that this is a plugin that must be loaded.
+A plugin must define an attribute in its `package.json` that will indicate to SuperPlug that this is a plugin that must be loaded, the default name is `superPlug`.
 The name of the attribute to search for is defined in the configuration.
 You are advised to select a unique property name specific to your project, so that it is not possible to inadvertently include plugins from other projects.

-The export of the file referenced in the `main` attribute is returned by the `getPlugin()` function.
-You are responsible for defining a format or standard for the implementation that the plugin should return.
-Object, functions, properties, etc.
+The script file referenced in the `package.json` `main` attribute of the module is returned by the `getPlugin()` function.
+You are responsible for defining a format or standard for the implementation that the plugin should return: an object, functions, properties, etc.

 ### Example